 Issue Analysis – PIMCO portfolio managers and credit analysts further compare all of the available issues for a given issuer to select the security that offers the best value.
 This analysis focuses on the valuation of each issue relative to its specific features, such as currency of issue, call risk, seniority within the capital structure, and covenants.

 High yield and emerging market securities are subject to greater levels of credit and liquidity risk than other securities.
 In particular, an economic downturn or other disruptive events could adversely affect the issuer’s continuing ability to make principal payments.
 To manage these risks, PIMCO uses a matrix approach to managing credit risk that is based on both qualitative and quantitative measures.
-On the qualitative side, the portfolio management teams and credit analysts within each sector perform regular company and country visits and assign an internal rating to every credit in which PIMCO invests.
+On the qualitative side, the portfolio management teams and credit analysts within each sector perform regular company and country visits and assign internal ratings.
 In addition, the specialist teams follow a rigorous, formalized process of monitoring daily developments and updating those internal ratings as necessary.
 On the quantitative side, PIMCO has invested considerable resources in developing proprietary analytical risk management systems.
 These tools are important in managing multi-sector strategies as they allow various types of risks to be analyzed at the portfolio, sector and instrument level.
 This matrix approach to risk management is designed to identify and avoid “black hole” credit events.

 Past performance is not a guarantee or a reliable indicator of future results.
 All investments contain risk and may lose value.
 Investing in the bond market is subject to certain risks including market, interest-rate, issuer, credit, and inflation risk.
 Investing in foreign denominated and/or domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
 High-yield, lower-rated, securities involve greater risk than higher-rated securities; portfolios that invest in them may be subject to greater levels of credit and liquidity risk than portfolios that do not.
 PIMCO strategies utilize derivatives which may involve certain costs and risks such as liquidity, interest rate, market, credit, management and the risk that a position could not be closed when most advantageous.
 Investing in derivatives could lose more than the amount invested.
 There is no guarantee that this investment strategy will work under all market conditions and each investor should evaluate their ability to invest for a long-term especially during periods of downturn in the market.
 Diversification does not ensure against loss.